Upright Row: Muscles Worked and How To Do

 Are upright rows good for posture?

-Upright rows can be a good exercise for improving posture, as they work the muscles of the upper back, including the trapezius, rhomboids, and latissimus dorsi.
+Upright rows can be a good exercise for improving posture, as they work the upper back muscles, including the trapezius, rhomboids, and latissimus dorsi.

-These muscles are responsible for moving, rotating, and stabilizing the shoulder blades, and strengthening them can help to improve posture.
+These muscles move, rotate, and stabilize the shoulder blades, and strengthening them can help improve posture.

-In addition to upright rows, there are other exercises that can help to improve posture, such as planks, bird dogs, and seated rows.
+In addition to upright rows, other exercises, such as planks, bird dogs, and seated rows, can help improve posture.

-Are upright rows better with dumbbells or barbell?
+Are upright rows better with dumbbells or barbells?

 Both dumbbells and barbells can be used to do upright rows.